osisoft/PI-Adapter/V1/Configuration/Configuration tools.md

 ## EdgeCmd utility

-You can use the [EdgeCmd utility](xref:EdgecmdUtility) on both Linux and Windows to configure OSIsoft adapters.
+To configure OSIsoft adapters, you can use the EdgeCmd utility on both Linux and Windows.
+For more information, see [EdgeCmd utility](xref:EdgecmdUtility).

 ## REST tools